Certora/Documentation/docs/ref-manual/cli/options.md

 If we want to verify both `withdraw_succeeds` and `withdraw_fails`, we run
 `certoraRun Bank.sol --verify Bank:Bank.spec --rule withdraw_succeeds withdraw_fails`

-Note that --rules (plural) may be used alternatively to --rule.
-The two options are identical, but --rules may feel more natural when more than one rule is specified.
+Note that `--rules` (plural) may be used alternatively to `--rule`.
+The two options are identical, but `--rules` may feel more natural when more than one rule is specified.

 Options affecting the type of verification run